Print & Share PDF (325KB)

 - Keep cold foods refrigerated until serving time.

-- If food is going to stay out on the buffet table longer than two hours, place plates of cold food on ice to retain the chill.
+- If food is going to stay out on the buffet table longer than 2 hours, place plates of cold food on ice to retain the chill.

 Keep It Fresh

-- Be aware that during the course of the party, bacteria from people's hands can contaminate the food.
-Plus, bacteria can multiply at room
+- Be aware that during the party, bacteria from people’s hands can contaminate the food.
+Plus, bacteria can multiply at room temperature.

 Watch the Clock